 Recapitalization is a type of a corporate restructuring that aims to change a company’s capital structure.
 Usually, companies perform recapitalization to make their capital structure more stable or optimal.
 Recapitalization essentially involves exchanging one type of financing for another – debt for equity, or equity for debt.
 One example is when a company issues debt to buy back its equity shares.

 In a leveraged recapitalization, the company replaces part of its equity with additional debt and thereby changes its capital structure.
 One form of leveraged recapitalization might be a company issuing bonds to raise money.

 A company may resort to leveraged recapitalization if its share price declines.
 In this case, the company may issue debt securities to fund buying back its outstanding shares in the market.
-By reducing the number of outstanding shares, the company expects to increase the per share price.
+By reducing the number of outstanding shares, the company expects to increase the earnings per share, as well as increase the share price.

 During a leveraged buyout, the acquiring company’s balance sheet is loaded with additional debt used to purchase the target company.
 Subsequently, the capital structure of the target company is changed as the debt-to-equity ratio grows significantly under this type of buyout.

-Nationalization is a special type of equity recapitalization when the government where the company is headquartered buys a sufficient number of the company’s shares to obtain a controlling interest.
+Nationalization is a special type of equity recapitalization where the domestic government buys a sufficient number of the company’s shares to obtain a controlling interest.

 There are several main reasons that motivate companies to recapitalize: